id/emqx-docs/en_US/performance/performance-reference.md

 - **Maximum Packets Per Second**: 800,000 PPS
 - **OS**: CentOS 7.9

-Except for the fan-in scenario where XMeter used 20 test clients to send and receive messages, the number of test clients in other scenarios was 10.
+Except for the fan-in scenario where 20 test clients are used to send and receive messages, the number of test clients in other scenarios was 10.

 ## Test Scenarios and Results